bitplane/bitplane.net/dev/python/pillow-wmf/pydoc/index.md

                       color_usage: int, source: BitmapData) -> None
 ```

-Transfer a band from a complete packed DIB (the WMF buffer contract).
+Transfer a band from a complete packed DIB using logical coordinates.